CSIRO logo

 For comparison, with the old correlator, a 2.5-GHz band was covered with 96 observations (making use of both IFs) and had spectral resolution worse than CABB by a factor of 2.

-In this simple case, we estimate that CABB is faster by a factor of at least 19 (and when 2 IFs are implemented, will be faster by a factor of 38).
+In this simple case, we estimate that CABB is faster by a factor of at least 19 for a single IF, and a factor of 38 for 2 IFs.

 First five-antenna CABB cross-correlation!
 Click on image for full "vis" plot (but note amplitudes are not scaled).
 This observation, on 18 November 2008, used a single 128 MHz bandwidth IF, dual polarisation, in the 20cm band (courtesy Warwick Wilson).